-title: "Tokyo: A Food Critic's Guide to Eating Well in the World's Most Disciplined Dining City" destination: Tokyo, Japan category: Food & Drink author: Tomás Rivera keywords: ["tokyo food guide", "tokyo restaurants", "tokyo izakaya", "tokyo sushi", "japanese cuisine", "tsukiji outer market", "golden gai", "tokyo ramen", "tokyo dining", "best food tokyo"]
+title: "Tokyo After Dark: Eating in the City Where a ¥900 Bowl of Noodles Will Ruin You Forever" destination: Tokyo, Japan category: Food & Drink author: Tomás Rivera keywords: ["tokyo food guide", "tokyo restaurants", "tokyo izakaya", "tokyo sushi", "japanese cuisine", "tsukiji outer market", "golden gai", "tokyo ramen", "tokyo dining", "best food tokyo", "tokyo coffee", "tokyo kissaten", "koenji food", "shimokitazawa food"]

 The first thing you learn in Tokyo is that the city takes eating seriously.
 Not in the performative way of Instagram hot spots or in the anxious manner of cities chasing Michelin stars.
 Tokyo's relationship with food is closer to reverence.
 A ramen shop with six counter seats and a forty-year-old broth recipe commands the same respect as a three-star kaiseki temple.
 The discipline here is invisible until you notice it: the way a sushi chef wipes his board between each piece, the precision of a tempura fry cook's chopsticks, the silence that falls over a soba shop when the noodles arrive.

 I've eaten my way through this city for fifteen years, and I've stopped being surprised by how much care goes into a ¥900 bowl of noodles.
 In Tokyo, price and quality don't correlate the way they do elsewhere.
 Some of the best meals of my life have cost less than a coffee in Copenhagen.
-The key is knowing where to look and when to show up.
+The key is knowing where to look, when to show up, and which basement staircases to descend.

 The Morning Markets: Where the City Wakes Up